 Will: The second payment is at tax time.
 80% of our food is processed food made up of corn, cotton, soy, canola, rice, wheat, and sugar.
 They eat up 98% of all the subsidies.
 Those subsidies are paid for on tax day by me and you.

 Will: Yes, and the third payment which is one of the most depressing is when you go to the doctor.
-In the last 20 years, an average of 60 million people have gotten food-borne illness in this country.
+In the last 20 years, an average of 60 million people has contracted a foodborne illness in this country.
 About 225,000 over that 20-year period have gone to the hospital and more than 4,000 die each year.
 As soon as you go to the hospital, prices soar.
-The average American is also taking supplements, pharmaceuticals and antibiotics to treat these food borne illnesses.
+The average American is also taking supplements, pharmaceuticals, and antibiotics to treat these foodborne illnesses.

 Will: The Fourth payment for cheap food is chronic diseases.
 These diseases are comprised of heart disease, stroke, cancer, diabetes and obesity.
 All of the chronic diseases are food related illnesses and on the rise each year.
 In addition chronic allergies are lumped into this fourth payment because once an American has an allergy they are likely on pharmaceuticals or dietary restrictions that require them to spend more to avoid those allergens.
 It’s probably not news, but it really is what you are eating that is making you fat and sick.

 Zuri: The fact is that industrial agriculture is a dirty business.
-There’s a reason why there’s warning signs on conventional seed bags and herbicide packaging and fences where they use toxic chemicals.
+There’s a reason why there are warning signs on conventional seed bags and herbicide packaging and fences where they use toxic chemicals.
 So where does that leave us with the fifth cost?